What is an SQP?…suitably qualified!

 The role of the SQP

 The role of the SQP is to make medicines categorised as POM-VPS or NFA-VPS available to those owners whose animals need them.
-Not only are they involved in choosing the right medicine, they also offer professional advice on the wider aspects of animal health and welfare.
-They also manage ordering, storage, distribution and supply of medicines.
+Not only are they involved in choosing the right medicine, they offer professional advice on the wider aspects of pet care, such as nutrition, behaviour and whether an animal is best kept alone or with other animals of the same species.

 SQPs help customers make the right choices and ensure owners know how to use medicines safely and effectively.
 They are trained to know when to refer an animal to a vet, such as when a condition needs a veterinary diagnosis before an appropriate treatment is selected.